cado-security/product-help/docs/cado-response/getting-started/deploy.md

     You can review settings before deploying by running `terraform plan`

-11. Make a note of the IP Address and the full Instance Id (/subscription/.../cado-main-vm) in the logs e.g.:
+11. Make a note of the IP Address and the full Resource Id (/subscription/.../cado-main-vm) in the logs e.g.:

 ```console
 module.cado_scalable.azurerm_linux_virtual_machine.vm (remote-exec): public_ip = 1.2.3.4
 module.cado_scalable.azurerm_linux_virtual_machine.vm: Creation complete after 1m53s [id=/subscriptions/2f34c608-91b5-4d14-ac36-b8e0377fbcca/resourceGroups/new_res_three/providers/Microsoft.Compute/virtualMachines/cado-main-vm]
 ```

+The Resource ID can also be found within your Azure Portal by navigating to `Home > Virtual Machines`, clicking on the Cado VM name, then clicking `Properties` on the left navigation bar.
+Scroll down to find the `Resource ID`.

 It will take about 20 minutes to deploy, then you can **[Log into Cado Response](logging-in)**